 Mountain Biking: Roanoke and Massanutten

-Virginia‘s mountain biking scene is anchored by two destination trail systems that attract riders from across the mid-Atlantic:
+Virginia‘s mountain biking scene is anchored by two destination trail systems that draw riders from across the region:

-- Roanoke Valley Trails: 500+ miles of singletrack in and around Roanoke, including the Dragon’s Back at Explore Park (16 miles of technical singletrack), Carvins Cove Natural Reserve (60+ miles of varied terrain ranging from beginner to advanced), and the Roanoke River Greenway for accessible recreation riding; Virginia’s best mountain biking destination for volume and variety
+- Roanoke Valley Trails: 300+ miles of singletrack in and around the Roanoke region (an IMBA Silver-Level Ride Center, the only such designation on the East Coast), including the Dragon’s Back at Explore Park (16 miles of technical singletrack), Carvins Cove Natural Reserve (60+ miles of varied terrain ranging from beginner to advanced), and the Roanoke River Greenway for easygoing recreation riding

-- Massanutten Mountain (Shenandoah Valley): The Massanutten Resort area provides lift-assisted downhill biking in summer on the ski resort’s terrain, plus extensive cross-country trail networks through the George Washington National Forest
+- Massanutten Mountain (Shenandoah Valley): The Massanutten Resort area runs lift-assisted downhill biking in summer on the ski resort’s terrain, plus extensive cross-country trail networks through the George Washington National Forest

 - Fountainhead Regional Park (Fairfax County): Accredited IMBA Epics-level trail system 30 minutes from Arlington; the most technically challenging mountain biking in Northern Virginia